BradyFU/DVG/README.md

 ```

 ## Performance
-The performance on the CASIA NIR-VIS 2.0 dataset after running the above code:
+The performance on the 1-fold of CASIA NIR-VIS 2.0 dataset after running the above code:

 Rank-1 | VR@FAR=0.1% | VR@FAR=0.01%
 :---: | :---: | :---: